-Arkansas legislators kick off first day of Congressional Redistricting discussions
+Arkansas legislators kick off first day of congressional redistricting discussions

 After that, chambers swap their approved maps, and if approved, the singular map that remains becomes the new congressional lines.

-"I think those answers are probably out there in the clouds somewhere, because I don't think anybody knows how everything is going to play out," Rep. Reginald Murdock, who introduced a map of his own, said.
+"I think those answers are probably out there in the clouds somewhere, because I don't think anybody knows how everything is going to play out," Rep. Reginald Murdock (D-Marianna), who introduced a map of his own, said.

 That's the problem this time around – there isn't one clear frontrunner in this.